oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | true    | true   | OrderedSet | ArrayOf+unique     | Record   |
 | false   | false  | Bag        | ArrayOf+unordered  | none     |

-The result of referencing an element of a collection whose values or keys are neither ordered nor unique is unspecified; the only semantically meaningful access is to *an* element of the collection.
+The result of referencing an element of a Bag collection whose values or keys are neither ordered nor unique is unspecified; the only semantically meaningful access is to some arbitrarily-chosen element of the collection.

 ## 3.1 Type Definitions
 JADN type definitions have a fixed structure designed to be easily describable, easily processed, stable, and extensible.